inventory management

 Lot numbers are important because they allow manufacturers to track their products through the entire supply chain from start to finish.

 By knowing the lot number of a product, manufacturers can easily find out when it was made and where it came from.
-This information can be critical for a number of reasons:
+This information can be critical for a number of other reasons too:

 Quality Control / Quality Assurance